Zejabati/TDVRPTW/README.md

 - **Time-Dependent Travel Times:** Travel times between locations are estimated based on a discrete speed function derived from the research paper "A Hybrid Algorithm for Time-Dependent Vehicle Routing Problem with Time Windows" by Binbin Pan, Zhenzhen Zhang, and Andrew Lim.

-- **Performance Evaluation:** The solver tracks and reports the best fitness values, solution quality, and execution time.
+- **Performance Evaluation:** The solver tracks and reports the best fitness values, solution (sequence of nodes and departure time from depot for each vehicle), and execution time.

 ## Data